Student Civil Rights

 Office of Student Civil Rights

-Protects people from discrimination based on sex in education programs or activities of the Education Amendments of 1972, often referred to as Protects people from discrimination based on sex in education programs or activities, is a Federal civil rights law.
-Protects people from discrimination based on sex in education programs or activities, which began with a focus on discrimination and ensuring equity in sports, includes a major focus on prevention of and response to incidents of sexual harassment and sexual assault.
+Protects people from discrimination based on sex in education programs or activities More of the Education Amendments of 1972, often referred to as Protects people from discrimination based on sex in education programs or activities More, is a Federal civil rights law.
+Protects people from discrimination based on sex in education programs or activities More, which began with a focus on discrimination and ensuring equity in sports, includes a major focus on prevention of and response to incidents of sexual harassment and sexual assault.

 Seattle Public Schools is committed to non-discrimination and ensuring that information and communications for District-sponsored programs, events, and activities is accessible to students with disabilities.
-This includes students who are deaf or hearing impaired as well as blind or visually impaired in accordance with Section 504 and Seeks to increase the academic achievement of all students by helping schools of the American Disabilities Act (Law enacted by the U.S. Congress in 1990 designed to protect the).
+This includes students who are deaf or hearing impaired as well as blind or visually impaired in accordance with Section 504 and Seeks to increase the academic achievement of all students by helping schools More of the American Disabilities Act (ADA).

 Section 504 of the Rehabilitation Act of 1973 (“Section 504”) is a Federal civil rights law that is designed to eliminate disability discrimination in programs and activities that receive Federal funds.
 Since all public school districts receive Federal funds, all public school districts must comply with Section 504.
 Under Section 504, denying a disabled student a free appropriate public education (“FAPE”) constitutes disability discrimination.